X

 Omega-3 is a polyunsaturated fatty acid that was discovered over 90 years ago by a husband and wife team of scientists.
 This team discovered that many of the processes in our bodies require omega-3 fatty acids to work, but our bodies can’t make them on their own.
 This makes them essential.

-For a vitamin or nutrient to be essential, our body must have it but is not able to make it, so we need to obtain it from the foods we eat, or through supplements.
+For a vitamin or nutrient to be essential, our body must have it but is not able to make it, so we need to obtain it from the foods we eat or through supplements.

 Even if you don’t think you consume a lot of these foods, you’re probably still getting plenty of omega-3 in your diet.
 A simple blood test can reveal how much omega-3 you have circulating in your body.
+If you’re already getting your daily recommended amount of omega-3s, there’s little reason to supplement.

-What Does Omega-3 Do For Your Body?
+What Does Omega-3 Do for Your Body?

 Support Heart Health

 Omega-3 helps regulate the amount of triglycerides circulating in your blood.
-These triglycerides are needed by your body, but too many triglycerides can lead to high cholesterol, plaque build-up in your arteries, and an increased risk of heart disease.
+These triglycerides are needed by your body, but too many triglycerides can lead to high cholesterol, plaque build-up in your arteries, and an increased risk of cardiovascular disease.

 Omega-3 helps support healthy triglyceride levels, but taking too much omega-3 can actually be detrimental to your health because fish oil supplements often contain high doses of other ingredients, too, like vitamin A.